flodlan/Lab-Wiki/documents/update_wiki.md

 **That is it!
 You've done it!
 You see how easy it was?**

+Of course, maybe things appear a bit more complicated than that.
+If that is the case, please contact the person in charge of the wiki during that term and they should be able to help you.

+The lab is hosted by the Just the Docs template.
+This is just a template for creating websites that includes already some functionality.
+They have a very useful page where they explain how to do different edits and their outcomes.
+You can read more about it [here](https://just-the-docs.com/).
+This might be a **super useful resource**

 #### How do I know if my information is worth incorporating to the wiki?